-Self-care has become a buzz word within the psychology/self-help world.
+Self-care has become a buzzword within the psychology/self-help world.
 If you have read any self-help literature, you will hear over and over to “Practice Self-Care.”
-In my opinion, the phrase has been used so much it has become almost annoying.
 I am tired of the phrase Self Care.
 It has been used and abused.

-Self-care is not just something you practice on the random Saturday where you treat yourself to a massage or a mani/pedi (although that is wonderful).
+Self-care is not just something you practice on the random Saturday where you treat yourself to a massage or a mani/Pedi (although that is wonderful).
 Self Care is a way of life.
 Self Care is a daily, hour by hour, minute by minute practice.
-Self-care means listening to yourself, showing up for yourself and putting yourself first.
-Self-care is the practice we have heard announced over and over again on the airlines “Secure your own oxygen mask before helping others.”
+Self-care means listening to yourself, showing up for yourself, and putting yourself first.
+Self-care is the practice we have heard announced over and over again on the airlines “Secure your oxygen mask before helping others.”

 The thing about self-care is no one can tell you how you should engage in self-care.

-Self-care is the art of pausing and listening to YOU.
+Self-care is the act of pausing and listening to YOU.

 For some people, a hot bath is the ultimate self-care activity.
 For me, taking a bath is miserable.
 My tub is small.
 My bathroom is chilly.
 Inevitably, I forget something that I wanted and leave a trail of water in my wake.

 For me, self-care is not a one size fits all event.
-It is a practice.
-An act of truly engaging with yourself and getting real.
+It is a practice—an act of genuinely engaging with yourself and getting real.

 If we all practiced self-care–the world would be a better place.
-Self-care is not a buzz word it is a necessity to Living Happier.
+Self-care is not a buzz word it is a necessity.